 - Adjustable Shelving System

-Use the black and white poly to line the walls and floors of greenhouses and grow rooms.
+Use the black and white poly to line the walls and floors of greenhouses and indoor cannabis grow spaces or rooms.
 It is a must-have material for your grow tent because it manages light.
 The white side of the material reflects light.
 The black side absorbs it.

 We suggest using an existing rack or buying an adjustable shelving system instead of making a PVC pipe rack.
 This saves you a lot of hassle.
 If you don’t mind the extra work, making your own PVC pipe rack greatly lowers the cost of your grow tent since much of the cost is the adjustable shelving system.